ChristianSi/lytspel/README.md

     ‹easier›.
   * As noted above, the schwa is omitted between certain consonants and final «l» or «m».
-To prevent misreadings, the omitted schwa is restored as «e» in front of the suffixes «ism, ist, oid, uss, ys» ‹..., ous, ise/ize› as well as before stressed «ee», e.g. «vandelism» ‹vandalism› from «vandl» ‹vandal›, «iuni'vurselism» ‹universalism› from «iuni'vurssl» ‹universal›, «voakelist» ‹vocalist› from «voacl» ‹vocal›, «cristelys, cristeloid» ‹crystallize, crystalloid› from «cristl» ‹crystal›, «lybeluss» ‹libelous› and «lybe'lee» ‹libelee› from «lybl» ‹libel›.
-The obvious exception are derived words where no schwa is spoken, e.g. «syclys» ‹cyclize› from «sycl» ‹cycle›, «simplism» from «simpl» ‹simple›.
+To prevent misreadings, the omitted schwa is restored as «e» in front of the suffixes «erri, ism, ist, oid, uss, ys» ‹ary, ..., ous, ise/ize› as well as before stressed «ee», e.g. «piupelerri» ‹pupillary› from «piupl» ‹pupil›, «vandelism» ‹vandalism› from «vandl» ‹vandal›, «iuni'vurselism» ‹universalism› from «iuni'vurssl» ‹universal›, «voakelist» ‹vocalist› from «voacl» ‹vocal›, «cristelys, cristeloid» ‹crystallize, crystalloid› from «cristl» ‹crystal›, «lybeluss» ‹libelous› and «lybe'lee» ‹libelee› from «lybl» ‹libel›.
+The obvious exception are derived words where no schwa is spoken, e.g.
+    «syclys» ‹cyclize› from «sycl» ‹cycle›, «simplism» from «simpl» ‹simple›.
   * Otherwise, end-of-word spellings are preserved in all derived forms as long as of the base word doesn't change (except for possible shifts of stress), e.g.